escobands/qurag_browser/README.md

 **Q: Is WebView2 required for Qurag 3.2?**
 A: You don't install the WebView2 runtime, the .zip contains all the necessary files.

+**Important!**
+The development of Qurag is temporarily paused, predicted to resume in around June.

 No source code yet.
 Coming in release 5